 - ‘Cooling down’ your manuscript until you get a new idea.

 - Moving on can be another feasible option when you feel really stuck.
 Because not all of our manuscripts ends nicely.
 That can actually be a practice material and a lesson for us–to avoid facing the same problem for our future projects.

 Do you have a special place to write?
-Do you think where you write affect the quality of your writing?
+Do you think where you write affects the quality of your writing?

 Winna: I don’t have a favorite spot.
 I can write as long as the place is quiet and I can sit comfortably with a glass of water by my side.
 Sometimes music helps, especially if the place is noisy.
 Sometimes, it distracts me.